 The consultant will provide each location with individual reports, as well as a systemwide aggregate report.
 Each of the reports will include: an executive summary; a report narrative of the findings based on cross tabulations selected by the consultant; frequencies, percentages, means and standard deviations of quantitative data; and content analysis of the textual data.
 The reports provide high-level summaries of the findings and will identify themes found in the data.
 Generalizations for populations are limited to those groups or subgroups with response rates of at least 30 percent.
 Reports will not include individual campus comparisons, but campuses will be able to compare their results to aggregate findings both on the national and UC levels.
 In addition, campuses will construct action plans based on survey results – identifying two or three areas for targeted campus attention.
-All reports will be made public as soon as available.
-Final reports are expected between January and September 2013 depending on location administration dates.
+Campus, location and systemwide reports will be made public in spring 2014.

 In draft form, reports can be withheld from disclosure.
 However, final reports are subject to disclosure upon request.
 It is the expectation of the Office of the President that all campus reports and the systemwide summary report will be public information and posted on campus and UCOP websites.